Nukleon84/ChemicalCode/_posts/2019-12-21-next-gen-simulation.md

 # Summary
 In my opinion, the industry must come together to formalize open standards for communication.
 It already began in certain areas (e.g. [DEXPI](https://dexpi.org/) for CAE application, or the ill-fated [CAPE Open Initiative] ( http://www.colan.org/)).
 But before we have an internationally accepted interchange format for flowsheet modeling, connectivity and configuration a lot more work has to be put in by both the vendors and the chemical industry.

-Automation (and in turn deployed applications) are gaining more and more importance.
-We will see an increase in the number of plant-level simulation applications in the coming years, as the chemical industry needs to tackle equipment maintenance and process performance issues.
-Without automation and communication this domain will not flourish, as the applications would be limited to what the vendors can (or choose to) offer.
+Automation and deployed applications are gaining more and more importance.
+We will see an increase in the number of plant-level simulation applications in the coming years, as the chemical industry needs to tackle equipment maintenance and process performance challenges.
+Without automation and open communication this problem domain will not flourish, as the applications would be limited to what the vendors can (or choose to) offer.

 **tl;dr:** Next-generation process simulation tools coming to the market in the 2020ies must consider current technological standards, like scalability (cloud), open communication (HTTP&REST), platform independence and novel licensing structures to enable engineers to solve the problems of the future.